benbrastmckie/ModelChecker/README.md

 pip show model-checker
 ```

-To update to the latest version of the `model-checker`, run:
+To update to the latest version, run:

 ```
 model-checker -u